wolfeidau/wolfeidau_site/_posts/2011-12-07-tips-for-bamboo-plugin-developers.md

 # Maven

-The entire plugin development kit revolves around it so you need to understand it.
+The entire plugin development kit revolves around it so you need to understand it, have a read over the [Maven Reference](http://www.sonatype.com/books/mvnref-book/reference/) and add it to your bookmarks.

 The first thing I do when coming back to maven is practice the release process, for most developers this is one of the most frustrating and complicated areas of maven so practice it.